hiweller/hannahiweller/content/publication/crowell-ecological-2024/index.md

 publication: '*Nature Communications*'
 doi: 10.1038/s41467-024-49506-4
 url_pdf: "static/media/pdf/Crowell2024_snake_uv.pdf"
-abstract: 'Abstract Ultraviolet (UV) colour patterns invisible to humans are widespread in nature.
+abstract: 'Ultraviolet (UV) colour patterns invisible to humans are widespread in nature.
 However, research bias favouring species with conspicuous colours under sexual selection can limit our assessment of other ecological drivers of UV colour, like interactions between predators and prey.
 Here we demonstrate widespread UV